 The impact was immediate.
 By February 2015, 90% of customers were choosing e-signatures over pen and paper – almost all of the 1,200 to 1,500 loans transacted daily in the branches were completely digital.

 Two years later, Springleaf acquired OneMain from Citigroup, expanding its branch footprint to more than 1,700 branches.
 In 2017, the lender expects to have integrated e-signatures into every branch, exponentially increasing their transaction volume.

-Solution: OneSpan Sign provides on-premises securityand a white-labeled customer experience
+Solution: OneSpan Sign provides security and a white-labeled customer experience